April 19, 2021

 Sustainable Home Flooring: Bamboo, Cork, Reclaimed Wood & More

 One of a home’s most costly and material-heavy elements is flooring.
-Whether you choose beautiful, wide-plank hardwoods or a colorful linoleum, there’s an eco-friendly version out there.
+Whether you choose beautiful, wide-plank hardwoods or a colorful linoleum, there’s an sustainable version out there.
 With wood, you’ll want to ask questions from the seller or manufacturer about how the wood was sourced and if it comes with any third-party certifications such as FSC-certified.
 FSC, also known as the Forest Stewardship Council, is an independent, not for profit organization established to promote the responsible management of the world’s forests.

 If you’re choosing tile, you can always look for makers that use recycled content.
-Better yet, look for companies like Fireclay Tile that are certified B Corps—meaning they’ve wholistically built their company to be more sustainable and better for the world.
+Better yet, look for companies like Fireclay Tile that are certified B Corps—meaning they’ve holistically built their company to be more sustainable and better for the world.

 If you’re not sure what flooring you want, consider some less popular but highly sustainable flooring options such as: cork, bamboo, wool carpet or a salvaged product.
-Salvaged barnwood is not only keeping usable wood out of the landfill, but it’s also extremely unique and comes with a story!
+Salvaged barn wood is not only keeping usable wood out of the landfill, but it’s also extremely unique and comes with a story!
 It’s one of our favorite ways to add character to a home during a remodel.

 No-VOC or Low-VOC Paint

-The reason a room smells so toxic after painting is because: it is.
+The reason a room smells so bad after painting is because: it is.
 When you paint with low-grade paint, chemical compounds are released into the air as it dries.
 Some volatile organic compounds (VOCs) are harmless, while others can irritate your airways and have been shown to cause cancer.
 Even if no one in your household has allergies or sensitivities, it doesn’t hurt to use a low-VOC paint.
 It may cost a few dollars more, but it will ensure that toxic small doesn’t stick around.
 Off gassing from paint can last anywhere from a few weeks to many months.

+An interior designer can help you navigate the many, many paints on the market to find the best quality.
 Some of our favorite paint brands like Sherwin Williams and Benjamin Moore offer no-VOC products, but home improvement stores often stock a few premium paints too.
 ECOS Paint is a great online vendor for non-toxic paint, and you can even order free samples to be delivered to your door.

 When purchasing a new lamp or light fixture, the last things on your mind is probably energy efficiency and end-of-lifecycle disposal.
-Taking a few extra minutes to consider these two important factors is crucial to smart, sustainable lighting.
+Taking a few extra minutes to consider these two important factors is crucial to having smart, sustainable lighting.
 On average an LED bulb consumes 80% less energy than its outdated predecessor and lasts 25x longer.
 LEDs also have significant energy savings over CFL bulbs (the ones that have a corkscrew shape).
 With every new light fixture in your home, you could actually be saving energy and money in the long-run.

 Also, remember to look for light fixtures that do not have an integrated lightbulb.
 Integrated lights have light bulbs that are built into the fixture, and cannot be replaced once they burn out.
+They’re not sustainable at all.
 This is especially common in outdoor home lighting, but some indoor lights can be integrated as well.
 Though LED lights can come with a year warranty or claims that the bulb will last 10 years, eventually that light fixture is going to end up in the trash.
 Look for a light that will keep on shining for many more years with replacement bulbs.

 Vintage, Thrifted or Repurposed Furniture

 The most eco-friendly decision you can make is to reuse an existing item.
 For every item you thrift, you save countless new raw materials from being harvested.
-You also save the energy and materials needed to manufacture and transport those new goods to market—that’s a lot of energy and gasoline saved!
+You also reduce the energy and materials needed to manufacture and transport those new goods to market—that’s a lot of energy and gasoline saved!
 Prioritize searching for furniture at vintage, thrift and reuse stores—you’ll be pleasantly surprised.
 Not only can you score some amazing deals, you can also find furniture that is one-of-a-kind.

 If you can’t find exactly what you’re looking for, don’t get discouraged.
 Fixing up or transforming furniture is easier than you think.
 Many times it only takes a light sanding, a new paint color and some modern legs to completely transform an antique dresser into the trendy dresser of your dreams.
 You can find ingenious tutorials online to guide you.